holycrap872/ucls-ml-ai/CourseMaterial/01_sde_bootcamp/10_human_with_ai/lesson_plan.md

 previous night and students are asked to compare their experience with the ideal presented in teh article.

-> NOTE: This lesson plan is only ~3/4 done
+> Note: This lesson plan is only ~3/4 done

 ### Setup